okfn/coding-standards/sections/reviews.md

 # Code reviews

-At Open Knowledge International (OKI) all code must be reviewed by a colleague before merging into the main branch of the repository (usually `master`).
+At Open Knowledge Foundation (OKF) all code must be reviewed by a colleague before merging into the main branch of the repository (usually `master`).
 This short document examples how to do code reviews, and why we do it.

 ## How